rmkubik/til/README.md

 # Today I Learned
-A collection of gotchas and other small things that have tripped me up.
+A collection of random things I have picked up that I've recorded so I can find them again later.